mbdgroup04/pythonproject/ReadMe.txt

 ├── api.env                       # File to hide the API Key
 ├── app.log                       # File with the saved logs
 ├── requirements.txt              # Dependencies
-└── README.txt                    # Project documentation
+├── requirements.txt              # File to hide non-relevant data for the user └── README.txt                    # Project documentation
 ```